NAV on 2020/05/29

 |Total Expense Ratio (performance fee) on 2019/09/30

 No website listed.

-As we stressed during our last communiqué, short-term volatility will present patient investors with opportunities across a number of different sectors, assets and geographies yet there are numerous risks and uncertainties which might impact these investments negatively over the next few months, we believe the long-term entrenched growth opportunity justifies increasing or at least maintaining an allocation to growth assets, both locally and abroad.
+As we stressed during our last communiqué, short-term volatility will present patient investors with opportunities across a number of different sectors, assets and geographies.
+In spite of risks and uncertainties which might impact these investments negatively over the next few months, we believe the long-term entrenched growth opportunity justifies increasing or at least maintaining an allocation to growth assets, both locally and abroad.

 Position going forward

 Our key positions across the portfolios remain biased toward growth assets in both the local and global environment although our lower risk and more constrained portfolios do have significant exposure to local fixed income assets.
 The two largest absolute and peer relative positions remain our allocation to offshore assets and our allocation to local listed property.

 Whilst remaining cognisant with market valuations and exogenous risks, we need to retain growth assets in the portfolio to ensure we achieve our longer-term real return objectives.
 As highlighted above, we have also seen a significant revaluation over the last 3 months as volatility has subsided after the carnage seen in the last quarter of 2018, resulting in many growth assets recovering most if not all of the losses seen in that quarter.
 This resulted in the valuation of many growth assets moving closer to earnings and market fundamentals, although some disconnect remains which presents further near-term opportunities.
 We believe premium valuations in certain growth sectors could experience normalisation, yet the general valuation across many sectors present interesting, albeit select, opportunities, especially if the monetary environment remains accommodative.